 UC Institute for Prediction Technology and UCLA Center for Digital Behavior

 Sean Young, PhD MS is the Founder and Director of the University of California Institute for Prediction Technology (UCIPT) and the Center for Digital Behavior at UCLA.
 We are a highly interdisciplinary collaborative formed to advance research on the use of digital and mobile technologies to understand, predict, and change human behavior.
-Our work has been routinely cited in top media outlets like NPR, Mashable, Yahoo Finance, Huffington Post, and CBS news.
+Our work has been routinely cited in top media outlets like The New York Times, Science, NPR, Mashable, Yahoo Finance, Fast Company, Huffington Post, and CBS news.

 Here are a few examples of the types of questions we study: